Santhoshkumard11/Santhoshkumard11/README.md

 * <samp> Coviam Technologies Codiecon </samp>
 * <samp> Soliton Technologies Code Premier League </samp>

-* 🎙 <samp> Expressing great leadership skills which dwell in me from being the campus ambassadors of many premium institutes across India </samp>
+* 🎙 <samp> Expressing great leadership skills which dwell in me from being the campus ambassador of many premium institutes across India </samp>

 * <samp> Ready to take up new challenges from the business world </samp>🐱‍🏍